DwitrishaSaha/organicmaps/docs/INSTALL.md

 Then, install [Xcode](https://apps.apple.com/app/xcode/id497799835?mt=12) from the App Store.

-Enroll in the [Apple Developer Program](https://developer.apple.com/programs/) (you can run Organic Maps in Simulator without this step).
+Enroll in the [Apple Developer Program](https://developer.apple.com/programs/) (you can run Oma in Simulator without this step).

 ### Configuring Xcode